-The conventional accounting [System of Accounting (SNA)] operates in natural environment, hardly takes into account the environmental components and the goods and services they contribute to the economic development.
+The conventional accounting [System of National Accounting (SNA)] though operates in natural environment, hardly takes into account the environmental components and the goods and services they contribute to the economic development.
 Rather, it is entirely based on monetary considerations, which if dealt in isolation may preve disastrous, both to the economy as well as to the environment.
 Hence, links between economy and environment have to be properly understood and appreciated in order to achieve sustainable development of the society.
 There is an urgent need to generate data on environmental goods and services and their valuation in economic terms, so that information generated can be used for proper policy formulation to achieve overall sustainable development of the society.

-As a result, concept of Integrated Environmental and Economic Accounting (IEEA) has emerged on the initiative of the

-United Nations.
-The main objectives of integrated environmental accounting are elaboration of segregation and all environmental and economic accounts. linkages of physical resource accounts with monetary environmental accounts balance sheets assessments of environmental benefits and costs. accounting for the maintenance of the tangible wealth.
+As result, concept of Integrated a Environmental and Economic Accounting (IEEA) has emerged on the initiative of the United Nations.
+The main objectives of integrated environmental accounting segregation and elaboration environmental and economic accounts, linkages of physical resource accounts with environmental monetary accounts and balance sheets. assessments of environmental costs, benefits and accounting for the maintenance of the tangible wealth.
 It is, thus, a complete accounting procedure for environmental assets.
-The IEEA later revised and termed by the City Group formed by UNSD namely, London Group as "System for Environmental and Economic Accounting" (SEEA) taking into consideration the contributions of the environment to the economy and the impacts of the economy on the environment.
+The IEEA later revised and termed by the City Group formed by UNSD namely, London Group as "System for Environmental and Economic Accounting" (SEEA) taking into consideration contributions of the environment to the economy and the impacts of the economy on the environment.

-The United Nations, the European Commission . the International Monetary Fund, the Organisation for Economic Cooperation and Development and the World Bank undertook jointly the task of revision of the United Nations handbook of National Accounting-Integrated Environmental and Economic Accounting (commonly referred to as SEEA- 2003).
-Much of the work was done the London Group bv Environmental and Natural Resources Accounting, through a review process that started in 1998.
-SEEA 2003 provides a common framework for economic and environmental accounting, permitting a consistent analysis of contribution of environment to the economy and of the impact of the economy on the environment.
-It is intended to meet the needs of policy providing indicators makers by and descriptive statistics to monitor the interaction between the economy and the environment as well as serving as a tool for strategic planning and policy analysis to identify more sustainable development paths.
+The United Nations, the European Commission, the International Monetary Fund, the Organisation for Economic Cooperation and Development and the World Bank undertook jointly the task of revision of the United Nations handbook of National Accounting-Integrated Environmental and Economic Accounting (commonly referred to as SEEA- 2003).
+Much of the work was by the London Group done Environmental Natural Resources and Accounting, through a review process that started in 1998.
+SEEA 2003 provides a common framework for economic and environmental accounting, permitting consistent analysis of contribution environment to the economy and of the impact of the economy on the environment.
+It is intended to meet the needs of policy makers by providing indicators descriptive statistics to monitor the interaction between the economy and the environment as well as serving as a tool for strategic planning and policy analysis to identify more sustainable development paths.

-data environmental However, on components and the goods and services rendered by them, and their valuation in economic terms required for Environmental Accounting are lacking in various areas like Land, Water, Air, Energy, Agriculture, Forest, Mining, Industry etc. At present, in fast changing environmental economic scenario, data pertaining to various natural resources are desirable for proper policy formulation for sustainable development.
+However, data on environmental components and the goods and services rendered by them, and their valuation in economic terms required for Environmental Accounting are lacking in various areas like Land, Water, Air, Energy, Agriculture, Forest, Mining, Industry etc. At present, in environmental fast changing economic scenario, data pertaining various natural resources are highly desirable for proper policy formulation for sustainable development.